 Teacher language: 'Before you open your notes, spend five minutes writing everything you remember about photosynthesis.
 Do not worry about accuracy, just get your thoughts on paper.
 Then compare with your notes to see what you missed or got wrong.'

-Learner activity: Students create mind maps or lists from memory, then use different coloured pens to add missing information and correct errors.
+Learner activity: learners create mind maps or lists from memory, then use different coloured pens to add missing information and correct errors.
 This reveals the gap between what they thought they knew and what they actually remembered.

 FOK Traffic Lights

-Teacher language: 'Rate each topic using our traffic light system.
-Green means you can explain it clearly to someone else.
 Amber means you recognise it but cannot retrieve details.
 Red means you have no idea.
-Be honest, this helps you study effectively.'
+Be honest, this helps you study well.'

 Spaced Retrieval Schedules